Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Methods

 \subsection{Eligibility criteria}

-Studies were included in the review if they met the following criteria: 1) focused on modeling or compensating for brain deformations between different neurosurgical time points, such as pre- to intraoperative, pre- to postresection, intra- to postoperative, or pre- to postoperative; 2) utilized imaging modalities relevant to clinical neurosurgery, such as MRI, CT, US, or surgical microscopy; 3) proposed, extended, or indirectly contributed to novel computational methods, including optimization-based, DL-based, or physics-informed approaches, to address the problem of brain shift; and 4) were based on pathological human brain data acquired in a surgical setting.
+Studies were included in the review if they met the following criteria: 1) focused on modeling or compensating for brain deformations between different neurosurgical time points, such as pre- to intra-operative, pre- to post-resection, intra- to post-operative, or pre- to post-operative; 2) utilized imaging modalities relevant to clinical neurosurgery, such as MRI, CT, US, or surgical microscopy; 3) proposed, extended, or indirectly contributed to novel computational methods, including iterative (non-learning), DL-based, or physics-informed approaches, to address the problem of brain shift; and 4) were based on pathological human brain data acquired in a surgical setting.
 Studies were excluded if they did not satisfy the above conditions.
-This included research that focused solely on intrasubject or atlas-based image registration without modeling deformations directly caused by neurosurgery, employed non-human, non-pathological, or non-brain imaging data, or investigated Extended Reality (XR) not allied with registration.
+This included research that focused solely on intrasubject or atlas-based image registration without modeling deformations directly caused by neurosurgery, employed non-human, non-pathological, or non-brain imaging data, or investigated extended reality not allied with registration.